nsat/pypredict/README.md

 PyPredict
 =======

-Satellite tracking and pass prediction library for Python.
+Do you want accurate and time-tested satellite tracking and pass prediction in a convenient python wrapper?
+You're in the right place.

-PyPredict is a C Python extension directly adapted from the ubiquitous [predict](http://www.qsl.net/kd2bd/predict.html) satellite tracking tool.
+PyPredict is a C Python extension directly adapted from the ubiquitous [predict](http://www.qsl.net/kd2bd/predict.html) satellite tracking command line application.
-We aim for result-parity and it should produce identical values on the same inputs.
+Originally written for the commodore 64, predict has a proven pedigree.
+We just aim to provide a convenient API.
+PyPredict is a port of the predict codebase and should yield identical results.

+NOTE: pypredict and predict uses __north__ latitude, __west__ longitude for groundstation site coordinates.

 If you think you've found an error, please include predict's differing output in the bug report.
 If you think you've found a bug in predict, please report and we'll coordinate with upstream.

 ### Installation

 ```bash